samanthaming/samanthaming.com/content/tidbits/23-no-else-return.md

 }
 ```

-_Rainer:_ You migth use this function then like this:
+_Rainer K:_ You migth use this function then like this:

 ```javascript
 const result = addTwoNumbers('1', 2);